 UPDATE: APPLICATIONS WILL BE ACCEPTED THROUGH THIS FRIDAY, NOVEMBER 15th!!
 THE GOFUNDME WILL CONTINUE TO REMAIN OPEN.
 With the aftermath of Hurricane Helene, we know that many families are having a difficult time meeting their monthly budget needs!
 As the holiday season begins to approach, we are aware of the extra financial strain that can be placed on families.
 Every year we have civic organizations, churches, and individuals who offer to help families in need during the holiday season.
 Due to the extreme devastation to Mitchell County, we are planning to use the Joyful Hands Project to meet the needs of our children and families through the entirety of the 2024-2026 school years.
 If your organization would be willing to support Mitchell County School students and families, please click on the QR Code to link you to our Google Form.
 This will allow you to share with us information about the ways you would like to support Mitchell County children and families, Please complete this form by Wednesday, November 6th.
 You will be receiving a follow-up email with more specific dates and processes as we coordinate the needs of our community.
 We will be streamlining communication through the following email address: joyfulhands@mhslive.net Thank you for supporting the children and families of Mitchell County, we are blessed to have your partnership and look forward to working with you!
 Blessings, Angela Atkins, MSW School Social Worker Jennifer Miller, Student Support Services Director Sponsorship Google Form Link - https://forms.gle/xhYZzpFU6jyVLzkh8 GoFund Me Link - https://gofund.me/4c894ad6

-21 days ago, Jennifer Miller
+about 1 month ago, Jennifer Miller

 Joyful Hands Sponsor QR code